 On Flatt Walks, looking down Lowther Street is Sir John Lowther’s former home, known as ‘The Castle’ since the beginning of the 18th Century.
 The building became Whitehaven Hospital in 1926, and is now housing.
 It was designed by Robert Adam, the most fashionable architect of his period.

 The port development was linked to the exploitation of rich local deposits of coal and iron ore.
 Some coal mines extended for several miles beneath the sea bed.
-You can learn more about the history of mining at Whitehaven at the Haig Colliery Mining Museum.
 The first undersea mine in England was constructed in Whitehaven in 1729.
 By 1931 it was the deepest undersea mine anywhere at the time.

 On 17th June 2005 a sculpture was unveiled near the Beacon, as a memorial to the town’s mining history.
 By Colin Telfer, it is a unique mix of coal, slate and casting resin, and features a pillar of coal with four figures – a deputy overman, representing mine management; a mines rescue man, representing safety and rescue work; a coal face worker, showing manpower; and a screenlass, to illustrate hardship and poverty.